hasktorch/hasktorch/hasktorch/doc/06-linear-regression.md

     numFeatures = 3
 ```

-Let's break this down in steps:
+Let's break this down in pieces:

 1. The `init` variable is initialized as a `Linear` type (defined in
    `Torch.NN`) using `sample` which randomly initializes a `Linear`